rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Education under fire: How Gazan students and professors study and teach in a war zone
+## In war-torn Gaza, students strive to study and professors are compelled to teach

 date: 2025-05-22, from: CBC, World News